Bane34/ArduinoMinecraftController/README.md

 After this make a new java project.
 Set the compilance level to java 1.7, add the libraries to the project (in the libraries directory there are instructions btw), in the ArduinoControll.java change the variable and set it to your boards port.
 Export the project as a jar file, then, copy the jar file to your plugin folder in your server.
 ## How this works
 The arduino code just sets the serial port to listen, in the java code, we have a minecraft event where we detect if a button is pushed, if so, the code will send a string as a byte and depeding on the byte, the arduino will turn on or off the LED
+## Issues
+If you hae any question or any doubt feel free to add me on discord and ask me. @Bane34_42#7292